Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Ethernet_Brick.rst

    :align: center
    :target: ../../_images/Bricks/brick_esp32_ethernet_label_800.jpg

-If you want to use the LAN connection with a static IP or if you want to use the Brick with a existing WIFI you first have to access the web interface of the Brick.
+If you want to use the LAN connection with a static IP address configuration or if you want to use the Brick with a existing WIFI you first have to access the web interface of the Brick.
 The web interface can be accessed by the WIFI access point of the Brick.